 Release dates: September 30 in the US, followed by the UK, France and more

 Starring Michael Shannon ( Revolutionary Road) and Jessica Chastain ( The Tree of Life, The Help), about a family coping with the father's mental illness and apocalyptic visions.
-First-time director Jeff Nichols was the winner at Cannes.
+Director Jeff Nichols was the winner at Cannes.

 Release dates: December 1-2 in Russia and the US, followed by the UK and others

 Starring Ralph Fiennes in his directorial debut.
 This adaptation of Shakespeare's war drama is given a contemporary Balkan War setting.
 The revenge story of a banished former hero who allies with a sworn enemy, played by Gerard Butler ( 300, RocknRolla).
 Played at the Berlinale and will screen at the Toronto Film Festival.

 We Need to Talk About Kevin